-We considered a toy model involving two scalar particles, one analogous to the pion in QCD and one analogous to the nucleon or a heavy meson, and determined the finite volume matrix elements of these states with two spatiallyseparated scalar currents at one-loop in perturbation theory.
-As expected, we find that these matrix elements are contaminated by larger finite-volume artifacts than is the case for matrix elements of local operators.
+We considered a toy model involving two scalar particles, one analogous to the pion in QCD and one analogous to the nucleon or a heavy meson, and determined the finitevolume matrix elements of these states with two spatially separated scalar currents at one loop in perturbation theory.
+As expected, we found that these matrix elements are contaminated by larger finite-volume artifacts than is the case for matrix elements of local operators.
 The results are summarized in Eq.
 (1).
-There are two terms that potentially dominate the finite-volume artifacts, one scaling with the mass of the external state and the other with the mass of the lightest degree of freedom.
-When these two coincide the dominant term scales as $e^{-m{\pi}(L-\xi)}$, provided ξ is a non-negligible fraction of L. In contrast, if the heavy degree of freedom is significantly heavier than the lightest particle, as in the case of a nucleon or heavy meson, then the leading finite volume artifacts scale as $e^{-m{\pi}L}$.
-In both cases these exponential factors have polynomial prefactors, which scale as $L^m/|L-\xi|^n$, that could have a significant impact on the size of finite-volume corrections if ξ is non-negligible compared to the box size.
+There are two terms that potentially dominate the finite-volume artifacts, one scaling with the mass of the external state and the other with the mass of the lightest d.o.f.
+When these two coincide, the dominant finite-volume correction scales as $e^{-m{\pi}(L-\xi)}$, provided ξ is a non-negligible fraction of L. By contrast, if the external state is significantly heavier than the lightest particle, as in the case of a nucleon or heavy meson, then the leading finite-volume artifacts scale as $e^{-m{\pi}L}$.
+In both cases, these exponential factors have polynomial prefactors, including terms scaling as $L^m/|L-\xi|^n$ that could have a significant impact on the size of finite-volume corrections.

-Extending these ideas using χ PT for specific channels where the initial and final state may have nonzero momenta, or to flavor-changing currents, is relatively straightforward.
-However, studying operators involving Wilson lines, such as those relevant for determining quasi- and pseudo-PDFs, would require a χ PT-based representation of the gauge links [37-40], potentially built around the method of Ref.
-[31].
-This work is underway.

-Here we have only considered periodic boundary conditions.
-Previous works [52-54] have shown that particular choices of twisted boundary conditions [55, 56] may lead to the reduction of exponentially suppressed finite-volume artifacts.
-These may prove to be useful in reducing finite-volume corrections for matrix elements of spatially non-local operators.
+Future extensions of this work include implementing the approach for specific QCD matrix elements using χ PT, including flavor-changing currents, and more carefully studying the dependence on the external state momenta (especially at next-to-leading order).
+A more involved extension would be to apply the approach to operators involving Wilson lines, such as those relevant for determining quasi- and pseudo-PDFs.
+This requires a χ PT-based representation of such operators [38-41], potentially built around the methods of Ref.
+[32].
+Finally, here, we have only considered periodic boundary conditions.
+Previous works [57-59] have shown that particular choices of twisted boundary conditions [60,61] can be used to reduce the size of exponentially suppressed finite-volume artifacts.
+This may also prove useful in reducing volume corrections for matrix elements of spatially nonlocal operators.

-Acknowledgments
+ACKNOWLEDGMENTS

-RAB acknowledges support from U.S. Department of Energy contract DE-AC05-06OR23177, under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab.
-C.J.M is supported in part by the U.S. Department of Energy through Grant Number DE-FG02-00ER41132.
-The authors would like to thank Robert Edwards for persistently asking questions which inspired this project.
+R. A. B. and J. V. G. acknowledge support from U.S. Department of Energy Contract No. DE-AC05-06OR23177, under which Jefferson Science Associates, LLC, manages and operates Jefferson Lab.
+J. V. G. is supported in part by the U.S. Department of Energy through DOE Contract No. DE-SC0008791 and also through the JSA Graduate Fellowship Program.
+C. J. M. is supported in part by the U.S. Department of Energy through Grant No. DE-FG02-00ER41132.
+The authors would like to thank Robert Edwards for persistently asking questions that inspired this project.
 The authors would also like to thank Alberto Accardi, Martin Savage, Joseph Karpie, and David Richards for helpful conversations during the course of this work.